hugomelendez/openshift-cicd-pipelines/docs/workshop/example3/README.md

 # Example 3 - CD Pipeline

-In this example we will deploy building from master promoting the image from DEV to TEST and finally PROD.
+In this example a pipeline is created to build the code from master and promote the image from DEV to TEST and finally PROD.

 # Steps